 How much are FIFA World Cup 2026 tickets?

-FIFA previously announced that with dynamic pricing in place, tickets can start as low as $60 for early group-stage matches, but may rise to as high as $6,730 for the Final.
+FIFA previously announced that with dynamic pricing in place, tickets can start as low as $60 for early group-stage matches, but may rise to over $10,000 for the Final.

 Prices are likely to fluctuate throughout the various ticket release/sales phases.